nautobot/nautobot-app-golden-config/docs/user/app_feature_remediation.md

 - Arista EOS
 - Ruckus FastIron

-However, any Network Operating System (NOS) that utilizes a CLI syntax that is structured in a similar fashion to IOS should work mostly out of the box.
+However, any Network Operating System (NOS) that utilizes a CLI syntax that is structured in a similar fashion to Cisco IOS should work mostly out of the box.
-Default Hier options can be used or customized on a per platform basis, as shown below:
+Default Hier config options can be used or customized on a per platform basis, as shown below:

 ![Hier Options Customization](../images/remediation_hier_edit_options.png)